 IFRS 16 - Leases ("IFRS 16") is a new standard that sets out the principles for recognition, measurement, presentation, and disclosure of leases including guidance for both parties to a contract: the lessee and the lessor.
 IFRS 16 eliminates the classification of leases as either operating or finance leases, as is currently required by IAS 17 - Leases, and instead introduces a single lessee accounting model.
-This standard is effective for years beginning on or after January 1, 2019.
+This standard was effective for years beginning on or after January 1, 2019.
+The Company does not have any leases and thus has no significant impact of adopting IFRS 16 on its financial statements.